sanacommerce/DeveloperPortal/DeveloperPortal/graph-apis/intro.md

 ![Docs Image](img/docs.png)

 We can write a query for the `NewsQuery` type by using its name "news".
-The `NewsQuery` holds a `NewsItemCollection` type, if we click on that type we can see that it holds a list of `NewsItem` type and that it holds a scalar integer type which tells us how many news items there is.
-In the same row we can see that the `NewsItemCollection` type takes an argument of `PagingInput` type, clicking on `PagingInput` tells us what this input type is made of (it lets you choose how many news items you want starting at a specific index).
+The `NewsQuery` holds a `NewsItemCollection` type referred to as "list", if we click on that type we can see that it holds a list of `NewsItem` type referred to as "items" and that it holds a scalar integer type which tells us how many news items there are, referred to as "totalCount".
+In the same row we can see that the `NewsItemCollection` type takes an argument of `PagingInput` type, referred to as "page".
+Clicking on `PagingInput` tells us what this input type is made of (it lets you choose how many news items you want starting at a specific index).
 Finally, we want to see the `NewsItem` type so that we know the shape of the `NewsItem` and so that we can query specific fields.

 ![Docs Image](img/NewsItem.png)